NEWS

 - Feature: The new

-effects, as a wrapper around absolute predictions from predict()
+effects, as a wrapper around absolute predictions from predict().
+For example,

 for an analysis with a binary outcome marginal odds ratios, risk ratios, or risk